 Equality Example

-On Figure 1‘s left, we see an example of equality.
+On Figure 1‘s left, we have an example of equality.
 Three children (tall, medium, and small) are provided the same-sized pedestal, regardless of their height.
 The small child still cannot see over the barrier, while the tall and medium children can.
 Therefore, only the medium and tall children can see and experience the soccer game beyond the barrier.

 Equity Example

-On Figure 1‘s right, we see an example of equity.
+On Figure 1‘s right, we have an example of equity.
 The same three children are provided what they need to see over the barrier to watch the soccer game.
 The tall child can already see over the barrier, so they are not provided a pedestal.
 The medium child is given a short pedestal to raise them above the barrier—to the same height as the tall child.
 The small child is provided a tall pedestal to raise them to the same height as the other two children.
 Because each child is provided what they need, all three children can see and experience the soccer game beyond the barrier.

 Why is accessibility important?

-Increase Access
+Increases Access

 Firstly, accessibility helps increase access to content and an education in an equivalent manner (see Figure 1).

-Reduce Barriers
+Reduces Barriers

 Secondly, accessibility reduces barriers to whatever you’re trying to do or access.
 Barriers can exist everywhere, and they’re different for different people.